renvrant/conditionize.js/README.md

 **NOTE:** This is different from HTML5 standard.
 HTML5 allows any character except any type of space character.
 And, it must not be empty string.

-**NOT:** Strings inside double or single quotes are ignored, i.e. you can even write a condition like "myInputName == 'myInputName'"
+**NOTE:** Strings inside double or single quotes are ignored, i.e. you can even write a condition like "myInputName == 'myInputName'"

 ```html
     <p><label><input type="checkbox" id="example1"> Are you sure?</label></p>